sarbal/BINF_tut/lessons/lesson5.md

 ```
 runApp("my_app")
 ```
 5. We can modify the different bits of code in the ui and server functions to change the display and functionality of the code.
+Copy the above functions into this app.
+Run and play around!
+Increase the number of repeats, change the number of bins, and test different inputs.

-6. Play around!
+6. Try different functions.
+Currently we are using the random "normal" generator.
+Make one for the Poisson distribution, and two others (see which here).
+Make sure you change the inputs needed accordingly (ie add more input boxes, change text).

 Back to the [homepage](../README.md)